 How should you prepare for braids?

 To help prep your hair for a braided style, make sure your scalp is properly cleansed and conditioned before starting to braid.
-Use PATTERN’s Clarifying Shampoo to remove any residue and buildup, followed by the nourishing Lightweight Conditioner.
+Use PATTERN’s Curl Cleansing Shampoo to remove any residue and buildup, followed by the nourishing Lightweight Conditioner.
 And then, incorporate a deep conditioning treatment in your routine to give your hair extra strength and moisture before braiding it.

 Use PATTERN’s Wide Tooth Comb to untangle any knots in your hair to prevent breakage, making the braiding process much more seamless.